Suu Kyi says ready to lead Myanmar to democracy

 "It's all of you and people like you that have given me the strength to continue," she said, to whoops and cheers from the audience.
 "And I suppose I do have a stubborn streak in me."

-She then travelled to the city of Oxford, where she read politics, philosophy and economics in the 1960s and lived for many years with her husband, the late academic Michael Aris, and her two sons: Kim, now 35, and Alexander, 39.
+She then travelled to the city of Oxford, where she read politics, philosophy and economics in the 1960s and lived for many years with her late husband, academic Michael Aris, and her two sons: Kim, now 35, and Alexander, now 39.

 Peter Khin Tun, 54, a doctor who fled Myanmar 18 years ago, said: "We are very proud of her.
 I feel very close to her.
 That's why I came here.
 She is true to herself.
 Nowadays it's very rare to see someone with a sincere heart."